DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/series.md

 # React Chart - Series

 A series is a collection of related data points.
 The Chart provides an individual plugin for each series type.
-All the plugins have the `pointComponent` that renders the series points; the `LineSeries`, `SplineSeries`, and `AreaSeries` plugins also have the `pathComponent` that renders the path (line or area) connecting the series points.
+All the plugins have the `pointComponent` that renders the series points; the `LineSeries`, `SplineSeries`, and `AreaSeries` plugins also have the `seriesComponent` that renders the path (line or area) connecting the series points.

 ## Line and Spline Series